Alex Nedeljkovic: Detroit Red Wings

 As a restricted free agent, unable to agree to terms on a new contract with the Hurricanes, Nedeljkovic was traded to the Detroit Red Wings in exchange for Jonathan Bernier and a third-round pick in 2021 on July 22, 2021.
-Nedeljkovic was immediately signed to a two-year, $6 million contract by the Red Wings.
+He was immediately signed to a two-year, $6 million contract by the Red Wings.

-He would record his first shutout as a member of the Red Wings on January 15, 2022, over the Buffalo Sabres with several family members in attendance at Little Caesars Arena.
+Nedeljkovic would record his first shutout as a member of the Red Wings on January 15, 2022, over the Buffalo Sabres with several family members in attendance at Little Caesars Arena.
 After a strong fall start to his first season with the Red Wings, Nedeljkovic struggled in the New Year, having gone 2–5–1, with a 4.64 goals against average and .849 save percentage in his previous nine appearances by the beginning of March.
-He made headlines on March 10, 2022, when he accidentally scored an own goal by sweeping into the net a puck that had been traveling wide of it, dubbed a "gaffe for the ages" by the Detroit Free Press.
+He made headlines on March 10, when he accidentally scored an own goal by sweeping into the net a puck that had been traveling wide of it, dubbed a "gaffe for the ages" by the Detroit Free Press.

+Pittsburgh Penguins

+On July 1, 2023, Nedeljkovic signed a one-year, $1.5 million contract with the Pittsburgh Penguins.
+On November 17, during a rehab stint with the Wilkes-Barre/Scranton Penguins, Nedeljkovic scored his second goal at the AHL level in a 4–2 road win over the Providence Bruins.
+He became the first goaltender in AHL history to score two or more career goals.

+On June 20, 2024, the Penguins re-signed Nedeljkovic to a two-year, $5 million contract extension with an annual average of $2.5 million.

+On January 17, 2025, Nedeljkovic scored his first career NHL goal in a 5–2 victory against the Buffalo Sabres and became the 16th NHL goaltender to do so.
+He also became the first goaltender in NHL history to score a goal and record an assist in the same game, as well as the only goaltender to score a goal in the NHL, AHL and ECHL.

+San Jose Sharks

+Nedeljkovic was traded to the San Jose Sharks in return for a 2028 third round draft pick on July 1, 2025.

+International play

+Nedeljkovic won a silver medal with the United States under-18 team at the 2013 Ivan Hlinka Memorial Tournament.

 Personal life

 Nedeljkovic is of Serbian descent.
 His grandparents are from a village near the town of Ljubovija, Serbia.
-Currently, the back plate of his mask has a Serbian cross, an homage to both his Serbian descent and likely Orthodox faith.
+The back plate of his mask has a Serbian cross, an homage to both his Serbian descent and his Orthodox faith.